inaki-ibarra/vscode-daily-notes/README.md

 ## Features

 * Access your Daily Notes conveniently with a shortcut: ```Alt+N```
-* Date header is generated automatically
+* Date header is generated automatically, format is configurable
 * Made in Markdown format so VSCode preview is possible with: ```Ctrl+Shift+V```
 * Syntax highlighting for selected tags